Seven days had passed since your escape from the terminal chamber.

 Names have power in the 70 Zones.
 Mine is Alexis.
 That's all you need for now.

 But as days passed, her messages grew longer, more personal.
-You learned she was a navigator of sorts, one who could slip between the zones undetected.
-You learned she had been watching for someone like you... someone the shards would respond to.
+You learned she was more than just a navigator, one who could slip between the zones undetected; she had been watching for someone like you... someone the shards would respond to.
 You learned she had been alone for a very long time.

 And somewhere amid the dangers and the hiding, amid the cryptic warnings and shared secrets, you found yourself looking forward to each new message with a warmth that went beyond mere survival.